jamesyang124/cpp-recap/README.md

 __Defining an enumeration (or any user-defined data type) does not allocate any memory__.
 When a variable of the enumerated type is defined (such as variable paint in the example above), memory is allocated for that variable at that time.

+> when an l-value assigned to enum r-value, memory allocated.

 #### Enumerator values

 __Each enumerator is automatically assigned an integer value based on its position in the enumeration list__, value default start from 0.
 It can be assigned.